 And these priorities are impacting workforces in numerous ways.
 For example, companies trying to innovate their products and services tended to focus on workforce growth, automating tasks/jobs and seeking out more employees with “human skills”, such as creativity and communication.

-Eight of 10 of respondents reported that these measures have helped them achieve their workforce transformation goals.
-But fewer respondents also reported that these measures have helped their organizations achieve their overall strategic objectives.
+Eight out of 10 respondents reported that these measures helped them achieve their workplace transformation goals.
+But fewer respondents went on to report that these measures have helped their organizations achieve their overall strategic objectives.

-Issues around legacy hardware are certainly a problem, with many respondents pointed to old systems hindering more significant workforce changes.
+Issues around legacy hardware are certainly a problem, with many respondents pointed to old systems hindering more significant workforce change.
 However, the bigger issue seems to be the strain it’s putting on employees.

-Because there’s a significant lack of digital skill across industries, and new recruits know it.
-This means they don’t want to settle for a second-rate employee experience.
+There’s a significant lack of digital skill across industries, and new recruits know this which means they’re not prepared don’t want to settle for a second-rate employee workplace experience.

-Our research proves organizations know they need to evolve with the times.
-They’re initiating new digital strategies, adopting new technologies and trying to transform their employees into efficient, skilled workforces.
+Our research proves that organizations know they need to evolve with the times.
+They’re initiating new digital workplace strategies, adopting new workplace technologies and trying to transform their employees into efficient, skilled workforces.

-But if they truly hope to successfully transform their workforces, it must start and end with the employee’s experience.
+But if they truly hope to successfully transform their workforces, it must start and end with the employee experience.